 Talk to your kids about ...

-Families can talk about the movie's violence.
+Families can talk about Batman: Year One's violence.
 When does it cross the line from thrilling to shocking?
 What's the difference?

 How does this version of Batman's story compare with others you've seen or read?